Mapping Patterns for Virtual Knowledge Graphs: Analysis of Scenarios

 \section{Analysis of Scenarios}

 In this section we look at a number of \vkg scenarios in order to understand how patterns occur in practice, and with which frequency.
-To this purpose, we have gathered 6 different scenarios, coming either from the literature on \vkgs, or from actual real-world applications.
+To this purpose, we have gathered 6 different scenarios\footnote{Available here: \url{https://github.com/ontop/ontop-examples/tree/master/dke-2022-mapping-patterns/}}, coming either from the literature on \vkgs, or from actual real-world applications.
 Table~\ref{t:scenarios} shows the results of our analysis, and for each cell pattern/scenario, it reports the number of applications of that pattern over that scenario (leftmost number in the cell) and the number of mappings involved (rightmost number in the cell).
 The last column in the table reports total numbers.
 We have manually classified a total of $1559$ mapping assertions, falling in $407$ applications of the described patterns.
 Of these applications, about $52.8\%$ are of schema-driven patterns, $44.7\%$ of data-driven patterns, and $2.5\%$ are of patterns falling outside of our categorization.
 In the remainder of this section we describe the detailed results for each scenario.
+In~\cite{DBLP:conf/caise/CalvaneseGHLM0S21} we present a similar evaluation, but restricted to schema-driven patterns and based on the results of an automated tool able to discover patterns starting from DB schemas.

 \mypar{Berlin Sparql Benchmark (\bsbm)~\cite{BiSc09}} This scenario is built around an e-commerce use case in which products are offered by vendors and consumers review them.
 Such benchmark does not natively come with mappings, but these have been created in different works belonging to the \vkg literature.
 We analyzed those in~\cite{SWJ-2019}.
 The ontology in \bsbm reflects quite precisely the actual organization of data in the DB.
 Due to this, each mapping falls into one of the patterns we identified.
 Notably, in the DB foreign key constraints are not specified.
 Therefore, we notice a number of applications of data-driven patterns, which cannot be captured by simple approaches based on \dm.